microsoft/onnxruntime-inference-examples/mobile/examples/super_resolution/react_native/ort-super-resolution/README.md

     expo install onnxruntime-react-native@dev
     ```

-    Note: `@dev` will automatically install the latest dev version of onnxruntime-react-native package.
+    NOTE: `@dev` will automatically install the latest dev version of onnxruntime-react-native package.
 Currently, the latest support is only included in the dev version package.
     When available, just need to install the latest released version package. for instance, `expo install onnxruntime-react-native@1.15.0`

 3. Add your ONNX model to project